fhelms8/Fighting_Fire_with_Data_Grp-Prj/README.md

 The Texas Outdoors and Nature Department have recently received an additional $10 million in state funding for wildfire prevention.
 The department has hired our firm to help decide where to invest their funds best.

-Our goal is to develop a web application to compile and display relevant historical data for chief staff.
+Our goal is to develop a web application to compile and display relevant historical data for executive staff.
 In addition, we will provide insights and recommendations based on the initial analysis.

 ## Considerations
 - **Education and Marketing:** Which audience is best suited to receive wildfire prevention education?